puppetlabs/puppetlabs-mysql/README.md

 ##Overview

-The mysql module installs, configures, and manages the MySQL service.
+The MySQL module installs, configures, and manages the MySQL service.

 ##Module Description

-The mysql module manages both the installation and configuration of MySQL, as well as extending Puppet to allow management of MySQL resources, such as databases, users, and grants.
+The MySQL module manages both the installation and configuration of MySQL, as well as extending Puppet to allow management of MySQL resources, such as databases, users, and grants.

 ##Setup